 - Understand and always follow the NRA’s basic firearm safety rules.

-- If you are certain you want to compete with your pistol, or shot the I2S Match and are now hooked, sign up for the Practical Shooting Starter Course offered at RSSC.
+- If you are certain you want to compete with your pistol, sign up for the Practical Shooting Starter Course offered at RSSC.
 This is a hands-on introductory course to our practical matches (you will actually shoot 8-10 mini stages to become familiar with the rules).
 There is no better way to learn than to DO!
 The PSSC is offered twice a month, typically on the 2nd Monday evening and the 4th Saturday afternoon / evening.
 Check the PSSC page or the RSSC Calendar for the exact dates.

 - Once you have taken the PSSC, you may begin attending our pistol matches!
 Below is a series of matches we suggest, in order of the overall level of challenge and difficulty.
 Feel free to advance to the next level match when: A – You have competently completed a number of matches at one level.
 B – You are feeling more comfortable with the match environment.
 C – You have seen an improvement in your shooting skills.
 D – You are ready for a more challenging match.